 The Black Country Chamber of Commerce works tirelessly to help raise awareness of the businesses, skills and employability of our UK Armed Forces community.
-In 2018 we proudly received the Defence Employer Recognition Silver Award, which is testimony to our team’s endeavours over the years to engage and ensure the profile of our military community is raised at the highest levels.
+This year, we proudly received the Defence Employer Recognition Gold Award, which is testimony to our team’s endeavours over the years to engage and ensure the profile of our military community is raised at the highest levels.

 Armed Forces Covenant

 As an organisation, we are committed to upholding our covenant pledge, as such, we have implemented a number of new initiatives and volunteered to support shared intelligence with research around the benefits of the Armed Forces covenant.
 We have hosted focus groups with local businesses and partner organisations of which our valued input formed part of the final research document on How to improve the delivery of organisational pledges made under the Armed Forces Covenant FiMT ‘Benefit, not a Burden.’